gregorydossantos/hackathon-fiap/README.md

 # Exchange Games API
 [![NPM](https://img.shields.io/npm/l/react)](https://github.com/gregorydossantos/projeto-sds3/blob/main/LICENSE)
-<br/>This is a project from my pos graduate studies in architecture and software development at FIAP.
+<br/>This is a project from my postgraduate studies in architecture and software development at FIAP.

 ## About project
 This project consists of creating a monolith with one module.
 Will be built on the Rest API standard and also the